-Acromioclavicular Joint Pain Caused by an AC Joint Injury
+Shoulder Joint Pain Caused by an AC Joint Injury (Separated Shoulder):

 The acromioclavicular (AC) joint serves to connect the clavicle (collarbone) to the tip of the scapula (shoulder blade) known as the acromion.
 The AC joint is held together by strong ligaments to prevent the shoulder from collapsing into the chest wall during shoulder motion.
 An AC joint injury typically occurs from direct trauma to the top of the shoulder during a hit or fall.
 The injury can range in severity from a mild sprain to a complete separation leading to acromioclavicular joint pain and deformity.
 Dr. Jervis Yau, Santa Barbara, Goleta, Santa Maria and Ventura, California area orthopedic shoulder specialist, specializes in treating injuries to the AC joint and returning patients to the activities they enjoy.